 Medical (Med) – is subject to limits in the policy, pays you, a relative, or any other person occupying a vehicle owned by you or a non owned vehicle being operated by you, necessary medical and funeral expenses resulting from bodily injury caused by an occurrence.
 It also pays your or a relative’s medical expenses when struck by a motor vehicle while a pedestrian, equestrian, or while on a bicycle or other vehicle.
 A point of clarification: relative is defined as a person related to you by blood, marriage, or adoption who is a resident of your household, including a ward or foster child.
 A relative attending college is still a member of your household up to age 25.

 Unlike personal health coverage, this provision is a first dollar coverage, meaning you have no deductible or co-insurance payable before the benefit begins.
 It also is used before other health insurance benefits can be used.
 If by some chance bills are paid by another medical provider, that provider has right to be reimbursed up to the limits of your policy.
+I always recommend opting for the highest amount available in your policy, since it is usually affordable.
+Should you be in an accident where it become necessary to hire a medical malpractice attorney, having medical coverage in your insurance policy will help with those initial bills until your case generates compensation.

 Some financial advisors will discourage you from carrying this insurance if you have other medical coverage, stating it to be duplicate coverage.
 Careful consideration of benefits should be given before you rush to judgement even when trying to buy cheap insurance.
 Particular attention should be given to the “relative” benefits not provided by other health insurance plans.